apache/shenyu-website/versioned_docs/version-2.5.0/user-guide/admin-usage/data-permission.md

 ## How to use

 The Brief introduce is as follows.
-- Users with administrative user resouce permissions (including the admin user) create a new user.
+- Users with administrative user resource permissions (including the admin user) create a new user.
-- Users with administrative user data resouce permissions (including admin user) click `ConfigureDataPermission` to manage the user's data permissions.
+- Users with administrative user data resource permissions (including admin user) click `ConfigureDataPermission` to manage the user's data permissions.
 > Make sure the data exists in the plugin list before doing so.
 If not, you will have any data to configure.

 Now, let's look how to operation step by step: